Malay–Portuguese conflicts: Second Battle of Pahang 1522

 In 1522 a Portuguese fleet under the command of Antonio de Pina and his assistant Bernaldo Drago, who had landed at Pahang port, in ignorance that the Sultan there was a son-in-law of Sultan Mahmud of Bintan, were ambushed and killed.
 The captured survivors were sent to Bintan and forced to embrace Islam, while those who refused were executed via gunfire.

 Battle of Muar River 1523

 Portuguese naval and war banner featuring the cross of the Order of Christ, used in the 16th and 17th century.

-In early 1523, the Sultan of Malacca and the Sultan of the Pahang Sultanate established a base within Muar River, from which raided the naval supply lines of the Portuguese at Malacca.
+In early 1523, the Sultan of Malacca and the Sultan of the Pahang Sultanate established a base within Muar River, from which they raided the naval supply lines of the Portuguese at Malacca.

 The captain of Malacca Jorge de Albuquerque detached a flotilla to face the Malays within the river and disperse them in April, however a heavy storm scattered the ships of the Portuguese, and three were ambushed with 65 soldiers being killed upon entering into Muar.
 The Malays then withdrew.